2022 Commonwealth Games: Associated competitions

 In January 2020, the Indian Olympic Association (IOA), which functions also as the Commonwealth Games Association (CGA) representing India, submitted a proposal to the CGF to host a combined archery and shooting championships in Chandigarh during January 2022.
 The proposal was endorsed by the National Rifle Association of India (NRAI), the Government of India, the ISSF and WA.
-The CGF Executive Board approved the proposal at their meeting in London which took place on 21–23 February 2020, and also confirmed that the 2022 Commonwealth Shooting and Archery Championships and the 2022 Commonwealth Games will be two separately organised and funded Commonwealth Sport events.
+The CGF Executive Board approved the proposal at their meeting in London which took place 2123 February 2020, and also confirmed that the 2022 Commonwealth Shooting and Archery Championships and the 2022 Commonwealth Games will be two separately organised and funded Commonwealth Sport events.
 The CGF shall issue a medal table one week following the Birmingham 2022 closing ceremony that includes results from Chandigarh 2022 as a further and final ranking of competing nations and territories from the respective competitions.
 In July 2021, the CGF announced that the event had been cancelled due to the COVID-19 pandemic in India.

 In February 2022, the CGF announced that esports would be included in the Games as a demonstration event and is in a possibility to be added at the games program at the future editions.
 The inaugural Commonwealth Esports Championships had separate branding, medals, and organisation and included both men and women's Dota 2, eFootball, and Rocket League events.